mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-HA-with-Corosync-Pacemaker.md

 The script exit code for "status" is 0

-Note: the MaxScale script is LSB compatible and returns the proper exit code for each action:
+Note: the MariaDB MaxScale script is LSB compatible and returns the proper exit code for each action:

 For additional information;

 [http://www.linux-ha.org/wiki/LSB_Resource_Agents](http://www.linux-ha.org/wiki/LSB_Resource_Agents)

-After checking MaxScale is well managed by the /etc/init.d/script is possible to configure the MaxScale HA via Pacemaker.
+After checking MariaDB MaxScale is well managed by the /etc/init.d/script is possible to configure the MariaDB MaxScale HA via Pacemaker.

-# Configure MaxScale for HA with Pacemaker
+# Configure MariaDB MaxScale for HA with Pacemaker

 ```
 [root@node2 ~]# crm configure primitive MaxScale lsb:maxscale \